 Crowdfunding and Charitable Donations

-You can claim a tax deduction for some contributions made through crowdfunding platforms if your donation is to a certified charity, officially registered with and recognized by the government, and regulated by federal or state law.
+You can claim a tax deduction for some contributions made through crowdfunding platforms if your donation is to a certified charity, officially registered with, and recognized by, the government, and regulated by federal or state law.
 In other words, it must be a 501(c)(3) organization.

-You Must Itemize to Claim the Deduction
+You Must Itemize in Order to Claim the Deduction

 The Gift Tax Complication

 There’s one more equation to calculate—you could be responsible for the federal gift tax.
 The IRS considers a “gift” to be a transfer of value (such as cash, stocks, or another asset) to an individual, without expectation of any form of repayment (including services or favors).
-In tax year 2022, the IRC allows you to give away up to $15,000 per person or entity per year without incurring the tax, up from $15,000 in 2021.
-Keep in mind that the $15,000 annual exemption increases to $30,000 if you happen to be married and file a joint return.
-You and your spouse each can claim a $15,000 exemption in this case.
+In tax year 2022, the IRC allows you to give away up to $16,000 per gift recipient per year without incurring the tax, up from $15,000 in 2021.
+Keep in mind that the $16,000 annual exemption increases to $32,000 if you are married and file a joint return.
+You and your spouse each can claim a $16,000 exemption.

-The donor pays the gift tax, not the recipient.
-In other words, you would owe the gift tax on $10 if you were generous and donated $15,010 to one charity.
+The donor, not the recipient, pays the gift tax.
+In other words, you would owe the gift tax on $10 if you were generous and donated $16,010 to one charity.
 The tax rates for gifts in excess of $16,000 range from 10% (on amounts over $16,000 by $10,000 or less) to 40% (on amounts over $16,000 by $1 million or more).

 You don’t have to pay the gift tax on any donation you give to a crowdfunding campaign that’s run by a qualified charity.

 GoFundMe.
-"Choosing a Campaign Type," Accessed Nov.
-17, 2019.
+"Choosing a Campaign Type."
+Accessed Dec.
+16, 2021.

 Internal Revenue Service.
-"IRS Provides Tax Inflation Adjustments for Tax Year 2019," Accessed Nov.
-17, 2019.
+"IRS Provides Tax Inflation Adjustments for Tax Year 2022."
+Accessed Dec.
+16, 2021.